![]() |

 The ups and downs of fell runningIntroductionNorman Matthews provides an insight into the training for running on the fells and mountains.
 To excel at fell running, hills need to be run in training.
-Strong legs can be built with strength conditioning and riding a bike, but there is no better way of developing the ability to climb than running on the fells or doing specific hill reps in training.
+Strong legs can be built with strength conditioning and bike riding, but there is no better way to develop the ability to climb than running on the fells or doing specific hill reps in training.
 The difficulty with hill reps is trying to overload a particular aspect in isolation from the rest.
-Running hills of any gradient works all parts of the circulatory and musculoskeletal systems, with the heart, lungs and legs all placed under stress at the same time.
+Running hills of any gradient works all parts of the circulatory and musculoskeletal systems, with the heart, lungs and legs all placed under stress simultaneously.
 The permutations for hill reps are endless; in most cases, the sessions are moulded on the available terrain.
-BBecause of the intense nature of hill work, it pays to have a variation of hill types from buffering sessions on steep runnable hills of no longer than 30 seconds and extended reps of slower endurance work that take over 5 minutes.
-Keeping the athletes guessing as to what session is coming next is a recommended ploy.
+Because of the intense nature of hill work, it pays to have a variation of hill types, from buffering sessions on steep runnable hills of no longer than 30 seconds and extended reps of slower endurance work that take over 5 minutes.
+But the unpredictability keeps the training engaging - keeping the athletes guessing what session is coming next is a recommended ploy..
 All the hill rep variations have a part to play in the overall scheme of fell preparation, with the emphasis linked to the athlete's race plan.

 Without going into too much detail, below is a general outline of some hill work that one training group follows: